poetic/gnomad-above/README.md

-# Shared schemas used by gnomad-mobile and gnomad-web
+# Shared schemas used by gnomad-ipad and gnomad-web